nicolasteodosio/popular-repo/README.md

 * Integrate the project with [Sentry](https://sentry.io/welcome/) for security check
 * Add the project to a [SonarQube](https://www.sonarqube.org/) or [Codacy](https://www.codacy.com/), to track code smells, bugs etc.
 * Make all the code works with async using asyncio and aiohttp and fastapi with async views to check if response would be better
+* The way I handled the org response with for loops I don't think i'ts the better way, fot that I think that using some async call with celery or similar would be better